-When we visited Italy last year, we took several cooking classes in the different cities we visited.
-In one class we learned how to make Sicilian-style gelato.
-And today (almost a year later!)
-I’m sharing all the tips and tricks we learned, along with a slightly adapted recipe from the class.
+Last year in Italy, I took several cooking classes in different cities.
+One class focused on making Sicilian-style gelato.
+Today, almost a year later, I’m sharing all the tips and tricks I learned, along with a slightly adapted recipe from that class.

 First things first, let’s cover some commonly asked questions.